 My suggestion?
-Clean out your closet.
+Declutter your room.
 Or your garage.
 Your basement, storage shed, or under the guest room bed.
 Wherever unwanted crap piles up in your home, attack it.

 This constructive use of excess energy will keep your mind off whatever issue happens to be monopolizing your mental energy, allowing you to revisit it later on with a fresh set of eyes.